itsk0ntra/multi-tools/README.md

 # Information
 I will update this project almost every day, so watch out for updates and give the project a star to support me :) https://bit.ly/itssnee

+# open source
+yes this project is open source, but please don't resell it or remake it/copy it and upload it without giving credits to me and all people I credited in the credits title.